 full list of program courses please visit our catalogue:

 .
-The instructor will teach online or on campus at the Washington,
+The instructor will teach online or on campus at our Hopkins

-interest are candidates who have experience teaching and engaging
+DC.
+Of particular interest are candidates who have experience

 Minimum Qualifications: A successful candidate would ideally be

 able to begin teaching in August 2022.

 - A Master’s degree in Communication or in a relevant field, such